isc-projects/bind9/doc/notes/notes-9.19.25.rst

 ~~~~~~~~~~~~~~~

 - Outgoing zone transfers are no longer enabled by default.
 An explicit
-  :any:`allow-transfer` ACL must now be set at the :any:`zone`, :any:`view` or
+  :any:`allow-transfer` ACL must now be set at the :any:`zone`,
-  :namedconf:ref:`options` level to enable outgoing transfers. :gl:`#4728`
+  :any:`view`, or :namedconf:ref:`options` level to enable outgoing
+  transfers. :gl:`#4728`

 Bug Fixes
 ~~~~~~~~~

 - Command-line options for IPv4-only (:option:`named -4`) and IPv6-only
-  (:option:`named -6`) modes are now respected for zone primaries, :any:`also-notify` and :any:`parental-agents`. :gl:`#3472`
+  (:option:`named -6`) modes are now respected for zone :any:`primaries`,
+  :any:`also-notify`, and :any:`parental-agents`. :gl:`#3472`

 - An RPZ response's SOA record TTL was set to 1 instead of the SOA TTL, if ``add-soa`` was used.
 This has been fixed. :gl:`#3323`

-- Potential data races were found in our DoH implementation related to HTTP/2 session object management and endpoints set object management after reconfiguration.
+- Potential data races were found in our DoH implementation, related to HTTP/2 session object management and endpoints set object management after reconfiguration.
 These issues have been fixed. :gl:`#4473`

   ISC would like to thank Dzintars and Ivo from nic.lv for bringing this to our attention.

-- Some servers which couldn't be reached due EHOSTDOWN or ENETDOWN conditions were incorrectly prioritized during server selection.
+- Some servers which could not be reached due to EHOSTDOWN or ENETDOWN conditions were incorrectly prioritized during server selection.
 These are now properly handled as unreachable. :gl:`#4736`

-- When sending a TCP reset for a connection, on some systems the libuv call may return an error code, which triggered an assertion failure in `named`.
-This error condition is now being dealt with in a more graceful manner, by logging the incident and shutting down the connection. :gl:`#4708`
+- On some systems the libuv call may return an error code when sending a TCP reset for a connection, which triggers an assertion failure in :iscman:`named`.
+This error condition is now dealt with in a more graceful manner, by logging the incident and shutting down the connection. :gl:`#4708`

 Known Issues
 ~~~~~~~~~~~~